Skip to main content

 • optimization

-• “For a regular game, it is okay and looks like it has a bit further to go with animation improvements, optimizations, and quality of life control improvements.”
+• “For a regular game it is okay and looks like it has a bit further to go (animation improvements, optimizations, quality of life control improvements).”

 • “Looks good but hard on the system at the moment, needs some optimization and work on the textures.”

-• “For a regular game it is ok and looks like it has a bit further to go (animation improvements, optimizations, quality of life control improvements).”
+• “For a regular game it is okay but seems to have some progress to make in animation improvements, optimizations, and quality of life control enhancements.”

 • atmosphere